 I almost felt like staying with them, but I was awake before they were in the morning, and had got a lift in a truck by half past seven.

 Addendum, 2017: I’ve spent worse – much worse – nights in hotels.
 Indeed I wouldn’t call that a bad night at all.
 Whereas I’ve had bad nights in hotels sometimes.
 I’ll mention two awful places in particular: a Holiday Inn near Southampton, and a horrible hotel in Harrow whose name I forget.
-The first was arranged, and paid for, by a prospective client, whose job I actually declined; the second was arranged and paid for by a client for whom I was already doing some work.
+The first was arranged, and paid for, by a prospective client, whose job I declined in the event; the second was arranged and paid for by a client for whom I was already doing some work.
 The first, happily just one night; the second, several nights while I studied on a course learning an arcane computer language (IBM 3790 “intelligent” terminal macro assembler).
 That I only ever used on that one job.